Energy Community

 • the Regulatory Board

-Additional fora and working groups have been created by Ministerial Council Decisions or convened based on the Secretariat's initiative.
+Additional forums and working groups have also been created by both the Ministerial Council and the Secretariat.

 Objectives

-• improving the environmental situation in relation to energy, and related energy efficiency, fostering the use of renewable energy
+• improve the environmental situation in relation to energy supply in the region and foster the use of renewable energy and energy efficiency

-• boosting competition at regional level to exploit economies of scale
+• develop competition at regional level and exploit economies of scale

 Electricity market integration

-The EU Clean Energy for all Europeans package and the 2030 energy and climate targets for energy efficiency, renewable energy and green house gases emission reduction were adapted to the institutional framework of the Energy Community Treaty and the specific situation of each of the Contracting Parties and adopted by the Ministerial Council of the Energy Community in November 2021 and December 2022.
+The Clean Energy for all Europeans Package, including the Electricity Integration Package, and the 2030 energy and climate targets for energy efficiency, renewable energy and greenhouse gases emission reduction were adapted to the institutional framework of the Energy Community Treaty and the specific situation of each country in the Energy Community.
+It was adopted by the Ministerial Council of the Energy Community in November 2021 and December 2022.

-The incorporation of the electricity market legislation (which was part of the package) into the Energy Community is a historical milestone for the full integration of the contracting parties’ electricity markets into the EU’s internal market and the agreement on climate and energy targets puts the political agenda of the non-EU countries on the same track as the ones in the EU on the way towards decarbonisation and climate neutrality.
+The adoption of the Electricity Integration Package is a historical milestone for the full integration of the Energy Community Contracting Parties' electricity markets into the EU’s internal market.
+The agreement on the climate and energy targets puts the political agenda of all Energy Community Contracting Parties on the same track as the EU towards decarbonisation and climate neutrality.

 On 31 May 2022, the European Council invited the Western Balkans and the 3 associated Eastern Partners to join the EU Energy Platform.
-In early 2023, 3 out of 5 non-EU Energy Community contracting parties with gas markets had already expressed interest to participate, in line with Council Regulation 2022/2576.
+In early 2023, 3 out of 5 non-EU Energy Community Contracting Parties with gas markets had already expressed an interest to participate, in line with Council Regulation 2022/2576.

 Decarbonisation in the Energy Community

-The Energy Community is working towards the energy transition of its parties, in line with the EU Green Deal objectives.
-The decarbonisation roadmap adopted in 2021 set a comprehensive list of legislative and policy actions for 2030 and beyond, with a key role and tasks ahead.
+The Energy Community is also working towards the energy transition, in line with the European Green Deal’s objectives.
+The decarbonisation roadmap adopted in 2021 provides a comprehensive list of legislative and policy actions for reaching the 2030 targets.

 The next step, outlined in the decarbonisation roadmap is to make progress on the EU Emissions Trading System (ETS) and carbon pricing.